saidvandeklundert/batfish/blog.md

 ![Batfish](/img/batfish.png)

-This article aims to give people interested in using Batfish as part of their CI a running start by explaining the basics of Batfish and how it can be leveraged during CI.
-After this, I will go over bit of Pandas so you can work with the data that is produced by Batfish and I will finish up writing some unit tests using pytest.
+This article aims to explain the basics of Batfish and how it can be leveraged during CI.
+After this, I will cover a bit of Pandas so you can work with the data that is produced by Batfish and I will finish up writing some unit tests using pytest.

 ## Batfish overview